 However, it’s important to note that an engine oil flush is not a substitute for regular oil changes.
 If you’re due for an oil change, you should get one first and then consider getting an engine oil flush if you feel like your car could use a little extra TLC.

-Can You Flush Car Oil System?
+Can You Flush a Car’s Oil System?

 You can flush the car oil system, but it’s not necessary unless you are changing the oil filter.
 The process is simple: just run clean water through the system until it comes out clean.

-Will Engine Flush Damage Engine?
+Will Engine Flush Damage the Engine?

 Most people believe that an engine flush is beneficial to their car.
 However, there are many misconceptions about engine flushes and whether or not they actually improve performance.
 Many mechanics will tell you that an engine flush is necessary in order to keep your car running smoothly.